OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Add-Content.md

 5/14/2019 8:24:27 AM
 ```

 The `Add-Content` cmdlet creates two new files in the current directory.
-The **Value** parameter contains
+The **Value** parameter
-the output of the `Get-Date` cmdlet.
-The **PassThru** parameter outputs the added contents to the pipeline.
+contains the output of the `Get-Date` cmdlet.
+The **PassThru** parameter outputs the added contents
-Because there is no other cmdlet to receive the output, it is displayed in the PowerShell console.
+to the pipeline.
+Because there is no other cmdlet to receive the output, it's displayed in the
+PowerShell console.
 The `Get-Content` cmdlet displays the updated file, `DateTimeFile1.log`.

 ### Example 3: Add the contents of a specified file to another file